 What Can’t You Compost?

-Our list of is broken down (pun intended) into sections based on different locations around the home, including what food is not compostable and what yard waste should be kept out of your pile or bin.
+Our list is broken down (pun intended) into sections based on different locations around the home, including what food is not compostable and what yard waste should be kept out of your pile or bin.

 Learning how to compost as much of your waste as possible is a wonderful way to embrace low-waste living.
 As you read through the list of things not to compost, think about how to reduce, reuse, or recycle those items instead.
 We’ll provide some tips.